crownstone/website/README.md

 ## Deploy

-To deploy to github pages, do the following:
+The "source code" for the website is required before you can uploaded the compiled website:

     git clone git@github.com:crownstone/website

 This will download the source of the website.
+You build in the usual way, by something like:

+    export GOOGLE_ANALYTICS_KEY=UA-*
+    bundle exec jekyll build --config _config.yml,_config-authors.yml

 In `.gitignore` you will notice that the website generated in `_site` is excluded from the master branch.
 This is because this directory is stored as the `gh-pages` branch:

     cd _site
     git clone -b gh-pages git@github.com:crownstone/website